acbilson/chaos-content/blogroll/_index.md

 {{< outref src="https://www.robinrendle.com/" name="Robin Rendle" >}} - Robin's writing on design and reflections on the web are first-rate.
 Love discovering the beauty of the web with her.

+{{< outref src="https://www.jefftk.com/" name="Jeff Kaufman" >}} - Jeff's practical writing about parenthood has more than once encouraged or informed my own stumbling fatherhood.
+Thanks for being so practical and example-driven!

+{{< outref src="https://www.shiftingculturepodcast.com/" name="Shifting Culture Podcast" >}} - Ok, so this isn't an RSS feed, but I've been deeply encouraged and informed by the interviews Joshua Johnson conducts on this podcast.
+Making my way through the whole list!